Our city is extremely rich in gastronomic traditions, and Lisbon’s tascas offer the best authentic flavors at affordable prices.

 The specialty of this tavern in Lisbon is roast chicken, but here you’ll find a bit of everything that’s good about traditional Portuguese cuisine, from grilled fish to a special steak for two (can you imagine?).

-Then you always have the dishes of the day, with an emphasis on grilled meats, as well as a series of delicious desserts, which you can accompany with a coffee with pomace.
+Then there are always the dishes of the day, especially the grilled dishes, as well as a range of delicious desserts, which you can accompany with a cup of coffee.

 Address: Rua do Loreto 49-51 (Chiado)